supermarin/advent-2022/README.md

 From the project root, execute `nix develop` and Nix will take care of the rest (installing Ruby, pry, solargraph, etc.).

+Each day has it's own .rb file and .txt input (e.g. 1.rb, 1-input.rb), and contains both solutions for the day.
+Run with `$ ruby 1.rb` where 1 is the day you want to run.